uceibra/Networks-Project/README.md

 # Networks-Project (Maja & Diana)
 # 1) run the API with the "Original Dataset.xls"
 With the "Webscrapping.ipynb" API (human) in jupyter notebook we can construct 16 csv files with the information on the targets of our 16 proteins (we found on BioGrid).
-# 2) run the code with the library
+# 2) run the final code with the library
 The code is written in the "Final code -phytomedicine project.ipynb pythomedicine" jupyter notebook, and the library of additional functions  for the code can be found in Networks_functions.
 # 3) data for the knowledge graph of the degree trimmed network